 Apple Fennel Chutney Ingredients

-- 3 cups organic fennel bulb (white part only without the hardcore, chopped)
+- 3 cups organic fennel bulb (white part only without the hard core, chopped fine)

-- 1 medium organic onion (about 1 cup chopped)
+- 1 medium organic onion (about 1 cup, chopped fine)

-- 3 cups organic apple (peeled, cored and chopped)
+- 3 cups organic apple (cored and chopped fine)

 - 1 cup apple cider vinegar

-- Starting with your favorite skillet, heat one tablespoon olive oil over medium heat.
-Saute chopped fennel for 2 minutes.
+- Heat olive oil in a skillet over medium heat.
+Add chopped fennel bulb and sauté for 2 minutes.

-- Toss in your chopped apple and fennel seeds, cook for 2 more minutes.
+- Add chopped apple and fennel seeds, cook for 2 more minutes.

-- Add vinegar, honey, and sugar.
-Finally, cook until apples are very soft and liquid has thickened to a light syrup.
+- Add vinegar and honey.
+Simmer until apples are very soft and liquid has thickened to a light syrup.

 - When finished, serve immediately or allow flavors to blend overnight (or longer) in the refrigerator.